MM0819/vega-market-maker/README.md

 `mvn clean install`

-You can access the code coverage report at :`{project_dir}/target/site/jacoco/index.html`
+You can access the code coverage report at:

+`{project_dir}/target/site/jacoco/index.html`

 ### Running the Application